 What Is an External Hard Drive or a Flash Drive

 A flash drive, also called thumb drive and pen drive, is a miniature high-capacity mobile storage product that does not require a physical drive and uses flash memory as its storage medium, while an external hard drive, also called mobile hard disk, is a hard disk storage product that emphasizes portability and realizes large-capacity data exchange between computers.

 The flash drive is usually integrated with a USB Type-A or a USB Type-C interface.
 Thus, you can plug it directly into your computer to use.
-However, the external hard drive usually needs a matching cable to connect it to your computer.
+However, the USB external hard drive usually needs a matching cable to connect it to your computer.
 Of course, the cable uses USB Type-A or USB Type-C interface, too.

 External Hard Drive vs. Flash Drive

-The external hard drive can be divided into two types: external HDDs that use magnetic platters as storage media, and external SSDs that use flash memory as storage media.
 As we all know, the price of flash memory per GB is higher than that of magnetic platter per GB.
 Therefore, manufacturers usually like using magnetic platters to produce large-capacity storage device.

 On the other hand, just comparing the external SSD and the flash drive, the former also usually has a larger capacity.
 I have searched on Amazon and seldom found a flash drive with 2TB capacity.
 However, I can easily find a 4TB external hard drive on it.
 There are two reasons.

 The first reason is that external SSDs can be equipped up to 32 NAND flash memory chips while flash drives just have 1 or 2 flash memory chips.
 The more the flash memory chips, the larger the capacity.

 Another possible reason is that they have different usages (this point will be explained later).